-Quiet Hours - In order to meet the many requests of resident students for a better living and learning environment on campus, the hours between 10:00 pm to 10:00 am have been set aside as quiet hours for residents to relax, study, and sleep.
+Quiet Hours - In order to meet the many requests of resident students for a better living and learning environment on campus, the hours between 10:00 p.m. to 10:00 a.m. have been set aside as quiet hours for residents to relax, study, and sleep.

-Posting - All signs and posters must be pre approved by the HBU Student Affairs department before being posted.
+Posting - All signs and posters must be pre-approved by the HBU Student Life office before being posted.
 If approved, posters, signs, and other items should only be posted in designated areas.